From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

+To develop our low-complexity example model, we took inspiration from \citet{Kellie-Smith2011a} and added a renewable energy sector with a learning-by-doing dynamics.
+The model describes the interactions between the atmosphere and a stylized economy whose energy supply comes from either fossil fuels and renewable resources.
+While the atmosphere reacts to CO$_2$ emissions by increasing temperatures, the higher temperatures have negative impact on economic output via climate damages.
+The share between the two energy sources is determined by their relative cost, which depends on previous use of renewables and optional policies.
+The model structure is depicted in \Cref{fig:aws-model-graph}.
+It comprises three state variables.

-Our model has only three dynamical variables.
-The first is the \emph{excess atmospheric carbon stock} $A$ [GtC = giga tons of carbon], measured w.r.t.\ a pre-industrial level $A_0 \approx 600\,$GtC.
+1) The first variable is the \emph{excess atmospheric carbon stock} $A$ [GtC = giga tons of carbon], measured w.r.t.\ a pre-industrial level $A_0 \approx 600\,$GtC.
 It increases with current CO$_2$ emissions $E$ [GtC/a = GtC per year].
 Taking $A_0$ as an estimate for the long-term no-emissions equilibrium value, we assume $A$ approaches zero if $E = 0$, due to carbon uptake by oceans, plants and soil.
 To keep the complexity of the model as low as possible, we do not explicitly model a carbon cycle as in \citet{Anderies2013} but simply assume the carbon uptake leads to an exponential relaxation towards equilibrium on a characteristic time scale of $\tau_A \approx 50\,$a [a = years].
 Hence our first model equation is

 where $E$ will be derived below from economic assumptions.